aba4/tsq/README.md

 # tsq
-Tasks as a Stack of Queues
+Tasks as a Stack of Queues: a _lua script_ implementation

 Just an idea I have been wanting to try out for awhile